cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 1. The filter variable also has a generic name (`low_salaries`), for the same reasons we used a generic name for the constant.
 1. We print the results of the operation (the cutoff value and how many items it removed from the dataset), so we can discuss with the domain experts if our decision makes sense.
 For example, we could ask an HR representative if they expected to see this many employers removed when we set this salary cutoff.
 It may catch errors in the dataset or in the code.

-Regarding the last item, printing the operation results: **we, the data scientists, may not be the domain expert**.
+Regarding the last item, printing the operation results: **we, the data scientists, may not be the domain experts**.
 In this example, the domain experts are the HR and legal departments.
-We need to engage them in the steps we are taking as much as we can to validate our decisions.
-Simple things, like printing the effect of some decisions (how many employees were removed with a filter) help validate the decisions.
+We need to engage them to validate our decisions.
+Simple things, like printing the effect of filtering the data (how many employees were removed) help validate the decisions with the domain experts.
 {: .notice}

 When we clean up the age column, we keep using the same patterns: